gvwilson/sensibleadventures/nardica/nardica.md

 Her aunt hugged her tight,
 rocking her from side to side.
 "Oh, sweetie..."
-For a moment Iffy thought she heard another voice, but then there were just her tears.
+For a moment Iffy thought she heard another voice saying, "I love you so much," but then there were just her tears and the hum of the engines and the muffled sound of the uncaring sea.

 ## Chapter 4